canhunan1/AugGraffitiDev/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692833/e7e49de6-7f51-11e6-9b28-32f08f4c4463.JPG) Map screen with tags

+Step 4: This screen is invoked when clicking the "P" marker in the google map screen.
+Once the screen is opened, the camera is opened, and you can draw anything you like by simply tapping and dragging on screen.
+After drawing, you can send your draw (with the camera background) to sever by clicking the "COMMIT" button located at the bottom.

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/19371421/b761fd94-9167-11e6-9a13-476f001ebe97.png) Placing tag screen

+Step 5: This Collecting Tag screen is invoked when you tap the "C" tag on google map screen.
+In this screen, the up-right shows the tag image drawn by somebody else, by changing the distance, orientation of the device's screen, this image will change correspondingly.
+The image will be saved in gallery when you tap the "COLLECT" button on the bottom.
+Unfortunately, the image's background is black, and we couldn't figure out how to use real picture as the image's background.

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/19371424/baa7c1a0-9167-11e6-87f6-009c14226ed8.png) Collecting tag screen

+Step 6: The two picture below show the gallary.
+When you click the "GALLERY" button on google map screen.
+You will be directed to the "Gallery screen-1", it lists all the tags you have collected by listing the urls.
+By clicking any url, you will be directed to "Gallery screen-2" which shows the actual tag image.

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/19371425/bcc8576a-9167-11e6-90d8-63aeecc023b1.png) Gallery screen-1